ember-cli/eslint-plugin-ember/README.md

 #### Use plain plugin:

-If you don't want to use predefined settings, you can use it as a plain plugin and choose which rules you'd like to you by yourself like this:
+If you don't want to use predefined settings, you can use it as a plain plugin and choose which rules you'd like to use by yourself like this:

 ```
 module.exports = {